SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss-meta.md

 Rainbow Dash and Pinkie get into a competition to see who can hold a hug the longest.
 They hug each other for days, Pinkie wins, but makes it look like Rainbow won to make her happy.
 Rainbow realizes she likes Pinkie and asks for a kiss as the prize for winning.
 They kiss then Rainbow asks Pinkie out.

 ### Description
+Rainbow and Pinkie get into a contest over who can hold a hug the longest.
+Who will win?
+What might they discover as they make there way around town?

 Cover done by irradiatedtittymilk on Discord.

 ### Short Description
+Rainbow and Pinkie get into a contest over who can hold a hug the longest.
+Who will win?
+What might they discover along the way?

 ### Ideas
  - During the hug contest, they sleep in Pinkie's bed.
 Dash loses the contest in her sleep, but Pinkie wakes up and makes it seem like she lost instead.